 During the afternoon of 27 January 1862, the 47th Pennsylvania Volunteers then commenced boarding the Oriental.
 Ferried to the big steamship by smaller steamers with the officers boarding, they sailed away for the Deep South at 4 p.m.
 Per orders from Brigadier-General John Milton Brannan, they were headed for Florida which, despite its secession from the Union, remained strategically important to the Union due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.

 The regiment’s men arrived in Key West in February and were assigned to garrison Fort Taylor.
 During the weekend of Friday, 14 February, the 47th Pennsylvanians introduced their presence to Key West residents as the regiment paraded through the streets of the city.
-That Sunday, a number of the men attended to their spiritual needs by attending services at local churches.
+That Sunday, a number of the men mingled with the locals at area church services.
 While here, the men of the 47th drilled in heavy artillery and other tactics—often as much as eight hours per day.
 They also felled trees, built roads and strengthened the installation’s fortifications.

 But there were lighter moments as well.
 According to a letter penned by Henry Wharton on 27 February 1862, the regiment commemorated the birthday of former U.S. President George Washington with a parade, a special ceremony involving the reading of Washington’s farewell address to the nation (first delivered in 1796) and the firing of cannon at the fort, and a sack race and other games on 22 February.
 The festivities then continued two days later when the 47th Pennsylvania’s regimental band hosted an officers’ ball at which “all parties enjoyed themselves, for three o’clock of the morning sounded on their ears before any motion was made to move homewards.”
 This was then followed by a concert by the regimental band on Wednesday evening, 26 February.